clundstrom/webserver-java/README.txt

 -------------------------------------------------

 How to run Server:
-1. Local ports are set in UDPEchoServer and TCPEchoServer.
+1. Local ports are set in assign1.UDPEchoServer and assign1.TCPEchoServer.
-2. Simply run the TCPEchoServer or UDPEchoServer with specified buffer rate.
+2. Simply run the assign1.TCPEchoServer or assign1.UDPEchoServer with specified buffer rate.